 Teach about Iran with Film

 Film is a powerful way to teach about global peoples and cultures.
-As part of our global education collection, we are pleased to offer two curriculum guides to help you teach about Iran with film.
+As part of our global education collection, we are pleased to offer two Journeys in Film curriculum guides to help you teach about Iran with film, plus a curated collection of films by Iranian and Iranian-American filmmakers.

 Teach about Iran with Film: Children of Heaven

 Children of Heaven is a valuable resource for introducing students to The Islamic Republic of Iran.
 This contemporary Iranian film, shot in and around Tehran, follows two siblings who must work together to find a creative solution to deal with a missing pair of shoes.
 It’s a heartwarming film about families, compassion, moral responsibilities and issues of limited resources.
 Our Children of Heaven curriculum guide features a social studies lesson about the geography and culture of Iran for grades 6-9.
-This lesson is also available on its own from Share My Lesson.
-The full curriculum guide also features a country profile of Iran.
+The curriculum guide also features a country profile of Iran.

 Teach about Iran with Film: The Music of Strangers: Yo-Yo Ma and the Silk Road Ensemble